infradev1/k8s-pod-monitor/README.md

 ## 🚀 Features

-- Watches all pods across namespaces (or a specific namespace)
-- Detects and logs pod restarts
+- ✅ Detect pods with restart counts over a threshold (`--min-restarts`)
-- Detects and logs waiting/terminated control plane containers (if -n kube-system)
+- ✅ Watch for control plane issues in `kube-system`
+- ✅ Support for JSON or plain text output
+- ✅ Optional `--watch` mode with polling interval
+- ✅ Exit with non-zero status for use in CI/CD
-- Supports `~/.kube/config` (works out of the box with KinD, Minikube, or EKS)
+- ✅ Works with KinD out of the box
-- Built with `client-go` and `cobra`
+- ✅ GitHub Actions tested (with live KinD cluster)

 ---

+## 🔧 Flags

+--namespace, -n	    Namespace to scan ("" = all namespaces) --output, -o	    json or text
+--min-restarts	    Minimum restarts to report (default 1) --watch, -w	        Continuously monitor pods --interval, -i	    Polling interval in seconds
+--exit, -e	        Exit with 1 if restarts are found

+---

 ## Roadmap

 - Add subcommands: summary, alert, etc.
 - Slack or webhook alerts
+- Amazon SNS email notifications
 - Additional filters
 - Self-healing
 - Helm chart for K8s deployment